 April holds an appointment as an Outreach Specialist and has introduced AoU to an array of diverse audiences, and supports AoU tabling and other engagement events.
 She currently leads the AoU @ UW Madison CAB, is taking a lead role in developing remote retention activities and has advanced partnered activities with the Allied Wellness Center (with Lucretia Sullivan Wade).

-Kattia lends leadership to the Madison engagement operations, introducing and supporting an array of internal tracking systems for documenting/supporting/assessing recruitment and retention engagement activities and partnerships.
+Kattia is Project Manager for All of Us at UW-Madison.
+She lends leadership to the Madison engagement operations, introducing and supporting an array of internal tracking systems for documenting/supporting/assessing recruitment and retention engagement activities and partnerships.
 Kattia is fluent in Spanish and she, with Tyson Jackson and Lucretia Sullivan Wade, established the AoU Wisconsin @ UW CAB.
 Kattia is lead for partnered work with the Catholic Multicultural Center and Access Community Health Center, a Madison FQHC.

 Lucretia Sullivan Wade